-Already visible from far away, the St. Laurentiuskirche Church and the Gayenhofen Castle tower majestically above the old town of Bludenz and together form the landmark of the town.
-The church was first mentioned in a document in 842.
-It boasts a striking onion-domed spire and a beautiful high altar made of black marble.
-Two of its 5 bells are so valuable that they were not melted down in either world war.
-Since 1868, the Gayenhofen Castle has been home to the administration of Bludenz’s district authority.
-The listed building was formerly the seat of the Counts of Werdenberg who ruled over Bludenz.
-Both buildings are part of a guided walking tour.
+Visible from afar, the St. Laurentius Church and Gayenhofen Castle tower high above the old town of Bludenz.
+Together they form the landmark of the town of Bludenz.
+The church was first mentioned in 842.
+It has a distinctive onion tower and high altar made of black marble.
+The ringing consists of five bells, two of which are so valuable that they were not melted down in either of the two world wars.
+Since 1868, Gayenhofen Castle has housed the management of the Bludenz district administration.
+The listed building was once the seat of the Counts of Werdenberg, who ruled over the dominion of Bludenz.
+Both buildings can be visited as part of a guided tour of the town.

 The Roman Catholic church, which is a listed building, was built between 1932 and 1934, consecrated and elevated to the status of a town parish church in 1939.
 The church was built with limestone and quartz from the Lorüns quarry and is equipped with a five-part peal (c’ – es’ – f’ – as’ – c”).

 The Nepomuk Fountain

 The Nepomuk fountain in the middle of the old town of Bludenz was built in 1730.
 The stone statue was designed by the Austrian sculptor Johann Ladner.
 The monument represents St. Nepomuk, who is considered the patron saint against slander and suspicion.